Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> If what you're doing is not your passion, you have nothing to lose.
+> I take the position that I'm always to some degree wrong, and the aspiration is to be less wrong.

 <!-- QUOTE_END -->